Obrońców Street

 Obrońców Street is a street in the Saska Kępa neighbourhood of the Praga-Południe district in Warsaw, Poland.
 It begins near Wał Miedzeszyński Street and ends at Niekłańska Street.

 The street is lined primarily with residential buildings, including 13 from the interwar period that are listed in the Registry of Cultural Property.
-Named in 1926, the street's name commemorates the defenders of Poland during World War I and the struggle for independence, aligning with the patriotic naming of nearby streets such as Walecznych Street and Zwycięzców Street.
+Named in 1926, the street's name commemorates the defenders of Poland during World War I and the struggle for independence.

 History

 Obrońców Street lies partly in the oldest section of Saska Kępa.
 Its name was officially designated by a Warsaw City Council resolution on 27 September 1926.
 Much of the development between Wał Miedzeszyński and Francuska streets dates to the interwar period.
 Between 1934 and 1938, the Wawer District Water Company constructed a covered canal beneath the street.
 In September 1939, the street was a site of combat during the Invasion of Poland.
 After the German occupation, the Warsaw Reconstruction Office decided to preserve the street's existing transport role.
 Plans were made to transform it into a pedestrian route leading to a church.

 In August 1948, Pablo Picasso visited the headquarters of the Association of Polish Artists and Designers at 28/30 Obrońców Street.
 Artists such as set designer and painter Teresa Roszkowska and sculptor and medallist Stanisław Sikora had studios on the street.
 Poet Konstanty Ildefons Gałczyński dedicated his poem Toast na Saskiej Kępie to Henryk Ładosz, whose apartment he frequently visited.
 The street is also associated with landmarks like the former Bracia Pakulscy shop, the Camping café, and the Sułtan café, referenced in a song by Kalina Jędrusik for Kabaret Starszych Panów.

 The street's architecture and history are leveraged by public institutions and private entities, such as for organizing urban exploration games.